Cornwall Railway Society

 Going to work at Largin Box

 Copyright Craig Munday.
 Largin, was a super place to work.
 The Signalman would park at Bird Cage access point the site which was on the small road up right just before Trago Mills.
 This was between the two single line viaducts.
 Largin and St Pinnock.
 You called the box from the phone at track level for a running report.
 It took about 4 mins to walk along the viaduct to the box.
 This was quite a feat with a keen wind blowing.
-The pictures shows a down freight with a class 47 in charge.

-The Largin to St Pinnock single line, Reasons for and operation.
+The Largin to St Pinnock single line, reasons for, and operation.

 An article by Roy Hart.